wimhaanstra/emproto/README.md

 console.log(`Software version: ${info.softwareVersion}`);
 console.log(`Maximum total supported output power: ${info.maxPower} watts`);
 console.log(`Maximum supported output current per phase: ${info.maxElectricity} amps`);

-// Get the configuration data of an EVSE.
-This info is only available when logged in,
-// and is retrieved by the communicator immediately after a valid login. const config = evse.getConfig();

-// Config is an EmEvseConfig instance. console.log(`Name: ${config.name}`);
-console.log(`Temperature unit: ${config.temperatureUnit}`);
-console.log(`Language: ${config.language}`);
-console.log(`Offline charging: ${config.offLineCharge}`);
-console.log(`Configured maximum current per phase: ${config.maxElectricity}`);
-// Note: config.maxElectricity is not actually used directly by the EVSE for charging
-// sessions; it seems to just be a way to persist the user's preference on the EVSE so
-// that various apps can share it.
-The actual current limit for charging is passed as a
-// parameter to chargeStart.
-Your app should default to this configured maxElectricity
-// when presenting the user with options to start a charging session.
-It should also
-// update this configuration field if the user changed the current limit when starting
-// a session, so other apps will know about it and can also use that limit.
 ```

 #### Logging in